 - training new staff

-- review performance of staff
+- review the performance of staff

 - discipline staff when needed